SajeelKA/vulkanComputeLinearRegression/README.md

 # vulkanComputeLinearRegression
-A repository to demonstrate an exercise in Linear Regression using Vulkan processing
+A repository to demonstrate a minimalistic exercise in Linear Regression using Vulkan processing

 # INSTRUCTIONS